-In this context, in an attempt to improve statistics education and the practice of statistics in NVSU, to provide a powerful tool to teach and practice statistics to future statistics teachers in the province, and to provide an alternative way of teaching statistics during the implementation of flexible learning in times of pandemic, the researcher will introduce the use of R with RStudio to the BSEd Mathematics and BS Mathematics students in their Data Management class.
+In this context, in an attempt to improve statistics education and the practice of statistics in NVSU, to provide a powerful tool to teach and practice statistics to future statistics teachers in the province, and to provide an alternative way of teaching statistics during the implementation of flexible learning in times of pandemic, the researcher will introduce the use of R with RStudio to the BSEd Mathematics and BS Mathematics students in their data management class.
 Then the researcher will see if there is a significant change in their performance in the class.
 Finally, the researcher will identify themes and categories that will anchor the study to the bigger context of statistics education and thereby serve as departure points as basis for policies that will lead to curriculum, instruction and assessment development with respect to statistics education in NVSU specially with flexible learning.

-Statement of the Problem
+Statement of Objectives

-To adapt to the changes in technology brought about by the 4th industrial revolution, to be abreast with the global community when it comes to statistics education, and to address the pedagogical challenges brought about by flexible learning in teaching statistics in times of pandemic, RStudio as a statistical computing tool in learning data management will be introduced to BSEd Mathematics and BS Mathematics students of NVSU.
-The researcher will then answer the following questions after gathering profile variables, employing a two group counterbalanced measures design, and letting the students share their stories and narratives in using R and SPSS through essay:
+To adapt to the changes in technology brought about by the 4th industrial revolution, to be abreast with the global community when it comes to statistics education, in an attempt to bridge the gap between the statistics education and the practice of statistics, and to address the pedagogical challenges brought about by flexible learning in teaching statistics in times of pandemic, RStudio as a statistical computing tool in learning data management will be introduced to BSEd Mathematics and BS Mathematics students of NVSU.
+The objectives of the researcher after gathering profile variables, employing a two group counterbalanced measures design, and letting the students share their stories and narratives in using and not using RStudio in their data management class through essay are:

-What are the profile variables of the respondents?

-What are the pre-test scores of the respondents?

-What are the first and second post-test scores of the respondents?

-Is there significant difference in the pre-test scores among the respondents in both groups?

-Is there significant difference in the first post-test scores among the respondents in both groups based on their pre-test scores?

-Is there significant difference in the second post-test scores among the respondents in both groups based on their pre-test scores?
+To determine the performance of the students before and after using and not using RStudio in their data management class.

+To determine the effect of using RStudio in the performance of students in their data management class.

-What are the categories and themes on the narratives of the participants in using R and SPSS?
+To describe the experiences of the participants in using and not using RStudio in their data management class.

+To identify departure points as basis for policies that will lead to curriculum, instruction and assessment development with respect to statistics education in NVSU specially with flexible learning.

 Hypotheses

-See 3:02:13 of the video and 3:02:54 and 3:03:04

-You may also patterned problems below the effect of intervention
+Test of hypothesis for the difference in the mean scores of the students when grouped according to using and not using RStudio.

+H0: There is no significant difference in the mean scores of the students when grouped according to using and not using RStudio.

+Ha: There is significant difference in the mean scores of the students when grouped according to using and not using RStudio.

+Test of hypothesis for the difference in the mean scores of the students when grouped according to course.

+H0: There is no significant difference in the mean scores of the students when grouped according to course.

+Ha: There is significant difference in the mean scores of the students when grouped according to course.

+Test of hypothesis for the difference in the mean scores of the students when grouped according to topic.

+H0: There is no significant difference in the mean scores of the students when grouped according to topic.

+Ha: There is significant difference in the mean scores of the students when grouped according to topic.

 Significance of the Study

-DOST-SEI
+Department of Science and Technology Science Education Institute (DOST-SEI).
+This study will contribute to their rich repository of researches in the field of science education: mathematics.
+It will serve as a basis for pioneering works in integrating RStudio in the curriculum of statistics education in the province of Nueva Vizcaya.